Expected number and distribution of critical points of real Lefschetz pencils: Introduction

-where $F$ is a smooth fiber of $p$ and $Y$ is the base locus of $p$.
+where $F$ is a smooth fiber of $u$ and $Y$ is the base locus of $u$.

 The questions that motivate this paper are the following: \emph{how do these critical points distribute on the variety?
-When $p$ is defined over $\R$, what about the number of real critical points of a real Lefschetz pencil?}\\ We answer these questions by computing the asymptotic expected number of real critical points of real Lefschetz pencils and also the asymptotic distribution of such points.
+When $u$ is defined over $\mathbb{R}$, what about the number of real critical points?}\\ We answer these questions by computing the asymptotic expected number of real critical points of real Lefschetz pencils and also the asymptotic distribution of such points.

-The chosen random setting has already been considered by Schiffman and Zelditch in \cite{sz} to study the integration current over the common zero locus of $k$ independent random global sections of a line bundle over a complex projective manifold.
+The chosen random setting has already been considered by Shiffman and Zelditch in \cite{sz} to study the integration current over the zero locus of a random global section of a line bundle over a complex projective manifold.